Band and Choir to Disneyland/Disneyworld:

 As seniors, students have the option to join a class called Senior Seminar.
 Based on the question: how then should we live?, students in the class spend the 3rd trimester in a discussion-based, usually pretty small class where each student researches one topic and writes a paper on it.
 They look at each topic from the same 3 categories: history of the topic, the current controversy, and a biblical perspective.
 Each student also creates a presentation on their topic and presents it at Senior Night.
 This class not only increases writing and speaking skills, but also creates a new biblically-based perspective on life and the issues of today.

 Seniors also have the opportunity to participate in an internship.
 From helping a teacher in the elementary to filing papers in a lawyer's office, students are encouraged to seek out an internship in their future field.
 Although this is not required for graduation, this can be invaluable for a student because it can give experience for the future and can help one decide if they really want to work in a certain field.

 We have arrived at that time of year, when graduating students across the country don their caps and gowns, and arm themselves with a big grin as they march across the stage to receive their diplomas.
 Whether a student is finishing up middle, elementary, or high school, graduation is an important milestone in their learning journey.
-Please join the Graduating Class of 2019 as they march down the isle to recieve their deploma's.
+Please join the Graduating Class of 2019 as they march down the isle to receive their diplomas.